ibm-cloud-docs/cis/helpful-tools.md

 | -4 | Forces the use of IPv4 |
 | -6 | Forces the use of IPv6 |

-### Generating a HAR file
+### Generating an HAR file
 {:#generating-a-har-file}

-A HAR file is a recording of HTTP requests from a web browser.
-Browsers such as Chrome have a Developer Tools section that can help you set up to make a HAR file.
+An HAR file is a recording of HTTP requests from a web browser.
+Browsers, such as Chrome, have a Developer Tools section that can help you get set up to make HAR files.